 Where brand settings are applied

-Since brand settings are applied to your whole account, there are multiple places where they take effect:
+Because brand settings apply to your whole account, they take effect in many places:

 |Setting||Emails||Hosted Invoice Page||Checkout Page||Invoice PDFs|

 |Accent color||Yes, as background color||Yes, as background color||No||No|